rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/offerings/README.md

 A) Offerings - Click on Offerings menu item under Helpdesk to open it.

-B) Add New Offering Name - You can add a new offering as shown in the screenshot above.
+B) Add New Offering - You can add a new offering as shown in the screenshot above.
 Click Add New Offering button when details of your offering/product is done

 C) Name - Names of offerings/products will display here.